LIAT suspends commercial flights for another month - Antigua Observer Newspaper

 Reifer-Jones said LIAT was closely monitoring the situation and would resume flights when it is safe to do so.

-Passengers with tickets already booked during the extended period of suspension will automatically have them cancelled and will receive full airline credit for future travel.
+Passengers with tickets already booked for within the extended period of suspension will automatically have them cancelled and will receive full airline credit for future travel.
 They will be able to rebook as soon as the airline announces the resumption of passenger services.

+Reifer-Jones reassured the public that LIAT continues to plan for the resumption of operations – and is “still committed to keeping the region connected, especially after this crisis”.

+She noted however that a great deal of uncertainty lingered around the date of most borders’ reopening.